The Landmark Herodotus:

 The Landmark Herodotus is destined to be the most readable and

-comprehensively useful edition of
+comprehensively useful edition of The Histories available.

 7 3/8 x 9 1/4, paperback